Lucinda Sullivan: Career

 Sullivan travelled to Männedorf, Switzerland in the summer of 1872 to stay in a house established by Dorothea Trudel, a faith healer.
 Trudel believed that physical and mental illnesses could be cured by prayer and the laying of hands, with her followers continuing her work after her death.
-In 1873 she published a memoir, Diary of a month in Männedorf, detailing the traumatic event that changed her life when she was in Männedorf.
+In 1873, she published a memoir, Diary of a month in Männedorf, detailing the traumatic event that changed her life when she was in Männedorf.
 She took a steamboat across Lake Zurich to visit a school on 28 August 1872, and on the return journey the steamboat she was travelling on, the St Gotthard, was struck by another steamboat, the Concordia.
 She was the last to leave the ferry, which had 450 children and 50 adults on board.
-She recalled that while she waited she fixed her mind on a man badly deformed by tetanus that she had met ten years previously stating that her "deepest interest [was] awakened on the subject of female workers among the sick, the ignorant and the poor" and committed to dedicating her life to the care in thanks for her life being saved.
+She recalled that while she waited she fixed her mind on a man badly deformed by tetanus that she had met ten years earlier stating that her "deepest interest [was] awakened on the subject of female workers among the sick, the ignorant and the poor" and committed to dedicating her life to the care in thanks for her life being saved.

 To fulfil this goal, she travelled to Kaiserwerth to train at the Kaiserwerth Deaconess Hospital.
-Founded by Pastor Theodor Fliedner, women training to be deaconesses learnt nursing skills and theology, with Florence Nightingale the hospital's most famous graduate.
+Founded by Pastor Theodor Fliedner, women training to be deaconesses learnt nursing skills and theology, with Florence Nightingale being the hospital's most famous graduate.
 When she finished her studies, Sullivan went to work tending to sick children at the Mildmay Deaconess Hospital near Shoreditch, London for a number of weeks.
-She returned in Ireland in late 1872, and was appointed the first lady superintendent of the Adelaide Hospital in Dublin.
+She returned to Ireland in late 1872, and was appointed the first lady superintendent of the Adelaide Hospital in Dublin.
 In the hospital she saw the suffering of the "sick poor" including children with joint and spinal diseases brought on by poverty and damp.
 This inspired her to provide a home with hospital care, schooling and industrial training.
 On 26 October 1874 she set out her proposal in a letter in the Daily Express, with Sullivan receiving donations of £300.

 Sullivan took ownership of the vacant Bray Auxiliary Hospital for Incurables, formerly a Workmen's Hall, on Lower Dargle Road, Bray in late 1874.
 Opening in December 1874 the hospital, named "Home for Crippled Children", had 14 beds in the Crompton Ward (named in honour of the hospital's previous owner, Judge Philip Crompton) and a school room.
 Above the front door was the inscription "... as a thanksgiving to Almighty God for deliverance from peril of shipwreck".
 The first of its kind in Ireland, the hospital relied on fundraising and charitable donations.
 Sullivan was skilled at attracting wealthy patrons and securing philanthropic funds for the hospital, including the wife of the lord lieutenant of Ireland, Lady Louisa Abercorn raising almost £2,000 by February 1875, with the Abercorn wing opening in 1877.
 Sullivan had a guestbook in the entrance hall, which included William Ewart Gladstone and his wife, the queen of Romania, Elisabeth of Wied and Olave Baden-Powell.